 In addition to the devotional post, you will find inspiring short stories which will illustrate the WORD of God being applied to, and working in the lives of His people.
 Visit WORDbelievers and follow the different characters as they learn to love, trust and depend on Him and His WORD.
 You will be blessed!

-WORD Illustrated also has a vision of providing tools for children that will assist them in learning about the WORD of God, and establishing a solid foundation that they can build upon as they grow into mature, adult Christians.
+WORD Illustrated also has a vision of providing tools for children that will assist them in learning about the WORD of God, and establishing a solid foundation that they can build upon as they grow into mature, adult Believers.
 Look for our ebook ministry to be introduced soon.
 Visit WORDbooks™ to learn more!

 Weekly WORD of Wisdom

 Got wisdom!
-Here you will find
+Here you will find some

-some words of wisdom from the
+words of wisdom from the book of

-book of Proverbs (along with
+Proverbs (along with commentary) each

+your inbox.
 You will be blessed!

 WORD (Food) for Thought